-Once you have decided you need premises for your new business, you need to think about what type – office, retail, industrial unit, garage, other or mixed?
+Once you have decided you need premises for your new business, you need to think about what type of premises you need – office, retail, industrial unit, garage, other or mixed?

 Size matters, so think about layout and how much space you need.
 Obviously, you should minimise costs, but better to have slightly too much space than not enough.
 You don’t want to be hindered by cramped conditions, plus, there are health and safety rules to observe.
 So think carefully about how much space you’ll need or what storage facilities you’ll require.

 Also think about appearance, because this will affect perceptions of your business.
 If customers won’t be visiting your premises, this is less of an issue.
 However, if they will be and your premises look unclean, untidy, unsafe or old-fashioned, customers could be put off – and that’s without considering the negative effect it can have on staff morale.

 Businesses must also make ‘reasonable adjustments’ to their premises to enable access for staff, customers and visitors.

 Planning permission is not necessary for minor changes to building interiors.
 More significant alterations are likely to require planning permission, so check with your local council first.
 All major work must conform to building regulations, of course.
 You could require planning permission to use your home as premises if this fundamentally alters how the building is used or affects the surrounding area.

 Weigh up how easy to reach your premises need to be, especially if you plan to employ people or need customers to visit you.
 If you’re looking to find an office or warehouse space, how good are local public transport links?
 What about parking?
 Commercial premises or industrial units in more remote areas might be cheaper, but that’s no good if customers and employees can’t reach you.